genesiscloud/genesis-cloud-inference-articles/art04.md

 ## Step 5.
 Build Python client for image classification

-The Python program `image_client.py` implements a simple Triron client for image classification requests.
+The Python program `image_client.py` implements a simple Triton client for image classification requests.
 It represents a scaled down version of the code available in
 [Triton Client Libraries and Examples](https://github.com/triton-inference-server/client)